Sony Alpha a6600 Review:

 I discovered that the Sony a6600 shares the a6500’s sturdy design: dust- and moisture-resistant magnesium-alloy body covered in a pebbled black plastic skin.

-I liked that even though this camera is small, the grip is slightly bigger.
+I liked that although this camera is small, the grip is slightly bigger.

 Using this camera with my larger lenses gives me a more secure grip.

-Let me share with you one more exciting feature of this camera: It can use Sony DSLRs’ more powerful Z battery.
+Let me share one more exciting feature of this camera: It can use Sony DSLRs’ more powerful Z battery.

 Sony confirms my super a6600 camera’s battery life to be more than twice as long as my old a6500.